 Sadly, euthanasia is part of owning a pet and it is a decision that many pet owners eventually may have to face.
 No one wishes to see their beloved pet suffer.
 We at The Charlesworth Veterinary Surgery provide this very important service, in order to save a pet from unnecessary suffering.
 We aim to help you and your pet through this awful time with sympathy and understanding.

 Taking responsibility for a pain-free, peaceful death is one of the kindest acts an owner can do for a much-loved pet.
 We understand how hard this decision has been for you.

-If you are considering euthanasia of a healthy pet then please talk to us about the reasons; do not forget that re-homing may be a better option.
-Ask our advice – many professionals can assist with solving behavioural problems, and we have information on re-homing and can support you with this.
+If you are considering euthanasia of a healthy pet then please talk to us about the reasons; do not forget that re-homing is an option.
+Ask our advice – many professionals can assist with solving behavioural problems and we have information on re-homing and can support you with this.
 Our Clay Cross and South Normanton surgery staff are ready to help you at this difficult time.

 Before coming to the final decision to ‘put your pet to sleep’ we always advise having a discussion with the vet.
 Modern veterinary medicine has progressed massively over the decades and what owner’s often think of as ‘old age’ can often be manageable, even curable, illnesses and your pet may be able to have months or years of good quality life with appropriate treatment.
 Sadly, we realise this may not be the case and few pets die peacefully in their sleep at home as we would wish.
 Most reach a point when their quality of life has deteriorated so much that a difficult, heart breaking decision has to be made.